iorchard/burrito/docs/install_offline.rst

 keepalived_vip_svc (optional)
   Assign VIP address on service network for horizon dashboard service.
   Set this if you do not have a direct access to management network.

-  If it is not assigned, you have to connect to horizon dashboard using keepalived_vip on management network.
+  If it is not assigned, you have to connect to horizon dashboard via keepalived_vip on management network.

 storage_backends